1. THE KONAMI CODE’S ORIGINS ARE IN GRADIUS.

 In StarTropics, to advance the story, players were required to input a code that was attached to a letter.
 However, the letter didn’t exist in the game; it was physically included in the box the game came in.
 This obviously caused problems as players could easily lose it (or wind up with a rental copy lacking the letter at all) and be stuck forever, so Nintendo had to reprint the code in Nintendo Power magazine to try and help confused gamers.

-22. THE LEGEND OF ZELDA’S “ZELDA” IS NAMED AFTER ZELDA FITZGERALD.
+’S “ZELDA” IS NAMED AFTER ZELDA FITZGERALD.

 Despite being conceived in Japan, The Legend of Zelda’s titular princess was named after a native Alabaman.
 Shigeru Miyamoto confirmed that Zelda Fitzgerald—novelist, feminist, and wife of F. Scott Fitzgerald—was the inspiration for his Hyrulian heroine’s handle.